moblets/m-map/readme.md

 ## Structure
 As Moblets is based on Apache Cordova, the apps are hybrid and it's moblets are created with HTML, CSS and JavaScript.
 Moblets' apps have a base prepared to receive a predefined structure and work with it.

-This is the folder structure of Fidelity Card moblet:
+This is the folder structure of m-map moblet:

 ```
 0      m-map